Kadiwéu language: Tense

 The first aspect, completive, marked with, jaG+, means that the event has been completed.

 The second aspect, incompletive, bGa+, is added when the event is not complete but the event has not taken place yet.

 The third aspect, durative, marked by banaGa+, which stresses the event occurring, regardless of when it and if it will happen.

 The fourth, being telic events, have a clear terminal point.
 These events are marked by the suffix -g.

 The fifth are atelic events, which are marked by -d.
 This aspect has no natural point.

-For the sixth and seventh aspects, repetitive and intensive, marked by +ak and +bigi, the author does not explain or go into detail about it.
+The sixth and seventh aspects, repetitive and intensive, are marked by +ak and +bigi.